vatsaldutt/CRYSTAL-MARK-I/README.md

   * Physical execution of language outputs
 * **UI Thread**

-  * PyQt5 real-time dashboard
+  * PyQt5 real-time dashboard (responses, vision feedback, weather, time)
-  * Weather, time, responses, vision feedback

-All subsystems are synchronized through shared state and lightweight file-based IPC.

 ---

 ## Key Innovations in MARK I

+### Custom Real-Time Speech Transcription (Pre-Existing APIs Didn’t Exist)

+At the time, **no usable free real-time speech-to-text systems existed online**.
+The only comparable option was AssemblyAI, which required **paid API access**.

+CRYSTAL MARK I therefore implemented a **custom live speech transcription pipeline** by:

+* Converting Google’s speech recognition library to support **true real-time streaming transcription**
+* Running continuously (not clip-based or push-to-talk)
+* Feeding partial and finalized transcripts directly into the reasoning loop

+This system was later upgraded by **replacing Google Speech Recognition with a fully local pipeline using OpenAI’s Whisper**, eliminating external dependencies while preserving real-time behavior.

+---

 ### Speaker Diarisation & Authorization

-CRYSTAL MARK I does not blindly respond to sound.
+CRYSTAL does not blindly respond to sound.

 * Voice identity is continuously tracked
-* Only authorized speakers (e.g. *Vatsal Dutt*) can issue commands
+* Only authorized speakers (e.g., *Vatsal Dutt*) can issue commands
 * Unauthorized voices trigger security responses
-* Speaker identity is cross-referenced with **face recognition**
+* Voice identity is cross-validated with **face recognition**

-This enables **identity-aware interaction**, not just wake-word matching.
+This enables **identity-aware interaction**, not wake-word hacks.

 ---